awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/pyspark-application-package.md

 # PySpark Application Package

+A construct to package your PySpark application with its dependencies and upload it to an Amazon S3 bucket.

+## Overview

-A construct to package your PySpark application (the entrypoint, supporting files and virtual environment) and upload it to an Amazon S3 bucket.
+The construct package your PySpark application (the entrypoint, supporting files and virtual environment) and upload it to an Amazon S3 bucket.
 In the rest of the documentation we call the entrypoint, supporting files and virtual environment as artifacts.

-## Overview

 The PySpark Application Package has two responsibilities: